anttiluode/Takens-Gated-Deerskin/Deerskin Hardware Analogies/README.md

 # Quantum Field Computer (Deerskin Hardware Implementations)

+(These were originally just phase space exploration codes - not meant to be 'deerskin' neurons or their analogies, but by sheer co incidence the 'work' i have done led me to do these before the theory itself matured.)

 This repository contains two experimental Python applications that demonstrate computation through geometric resonance.
 These scripts serve as the first physical/audio hardware implementations of the **Deerskin